xiix0/scam/README.md

-You prefer the company of the opposite sex, but are well liked by your own.
+You are destined to become the commandant of the fighting men of the department of transportation.